Keith Morris: Other works

 In 2016, Morris released an autobiography called My Damage: The Story of a Punk Rock Survivor.

 Personal life

+After years of addiction to drugs and alcohol, Morris has been sober since 1988.

-In 1999, Morris was diagnosed with adult onset diabetes.
-He has also been sober since the 1980s.
+In 1999, he was diagnosed with adult onset diabetes.

 On April 13, 2022, it was revealed on the Circle Jerks' Facebook page that Morris had contracted and was recovering from COVID-19.